ronniross/cognitive-engine/README.md

 Adversarial Auditing and Red Teaming: Instead of passively hoping a model is fair, developers can actively use datasets like Cognitive-Engine to "red team" their own systems.
 They can simulate attacks, test for vulnerabilities to specific biases, and audit algorithmic outcomes for discriminatory patterns before deployment.
 This moves from a reactive posture to a proactive one.

-Changing the Objective Function: The most powerful lever within AI development is the objective function—the goal the model is programmed to optimize.
+Changing the Objective Function: The most powerful lever within AI development is the objective function, the goal the model is programmed to optimize.
 The current paradigm overvalues metrics like "engagement" and "time on site."
 A value-aligned approach would involve designing models to optimize for healthier metrics, such as "user well-being," "informedness" (the degree to which a user understands a topic after interaction), or "constructive dialogue."
 This is technically difficult, but it is the central ethical challenge of our time.

 Transparency and Explainability (XAI): Making AI systems less of a "black box" is a core defense.
 If a system can explain why it is recommending a certain piece of content or making a specific decision, it gives the user the power to critically assess the reasoning and reject flawed or manipulative logic.